Arizona: [Arizona's temporary rule change has now expired. The 2020-2021 Cycle remains unchanged.]

 New Jersey: The Supreme Court of New Jersey has suspended the requirement for in-person CLE due to COVID-19.
 All 24 required CLE hours may be fulfilled through online courses until further notice.
 (No end date currently set)

-New York: The New York CLE Board has issued an order temporarily allowing Newly Admitted Attorneys to complete their live Skills requirement via live webcast, teleconference, and video conference.
-This change is effective through October 31, 2020.
+New York: The New York CLE Board has issued an order temporarily allowing Newly Admitted Attorneys to complete their live Skills requirement via live webcast, teleconference, and videoconference.
+This change is effective March 11, 2020 through January 31, 2021.